Exterior of the YSL Museum in Marrakesh, Morocco

 What makes this building really special is its simplicity.
 The architects didn’t combine complex materials or create dramatic sculptures; they let the bricks speak for themselves.

-Kennedy and Violich: Wegmans Hall
+Kennedy & Violich: Wegmans Hall

 While some buildings are there to look pretty, others carry the interior theme outside.
 That’s exactly what the architects designing Wegmans Hall did.
 As an Institute of Data Science, the building’s exterior cleverly uses bricks as digital pixels, creating an intricate display.